Champhai District, Mizoram

 Population of Champhai District

-As per the Census 2011, Champhai District has a total population of 1,25,745 people, consisting of 63,388 males and 62,357 females.
-There are 25,520 households in the district with an average population density of 39 people per km².
-The table below shows the rural and urban breakup of population and households:
+According to the 2011 Census, Champhai District had a population of 1,25,745 people living in 25,520 households.
+The population comprised 63,388 males and 62,357 females, with an average population density of 39 people per km².
+The table below provides a rural-urban comparison of these statistics.

 | Category | Total | Rural | Urban |